WE ARE HERE TO CONNECT

 We tailor our program to meet the needs of your educational community

-Educators are welcome to participate with the students in any of these sessions.
+Educators are welcomed and encouraged to participate in any of these sessions.

-Teachers really benefit from self-care education.
-Our educator workshops provide a fun, interactive, and insightful experience that leave participants feeling relaxed and grounded.
+Our educator workshops provide a playful, interactive, and insightful experience that leave participants feeling refreshed and grounded.
+You team of teachers will release tension through gentle yoga practices like accessible postures, breathing exercises, and meditation.

 My name is Michael Fong.